Keep up your yoga practice with our Living Flow Yoga live-streamed classes

 2. Purchase your live-stream class at least 15 minutes prior to the class time.

-3. Download the Zoom app if you haven’t already.
+3. Download the Zoom app if you haven’t already OR make sure you have the most up-to-date version.

 5. Join the live-stream class by clicking on the meeting link.
 You will be asked permission via your device or computer if you would like to access Zoom via your App.
 Choose yes and you’ll automatically join the meeting on screen.
 (You may also be given a browser URL to access the live-stream however the quality may not be as good as within the Zoom app.)

 6. Unmute your audio and say hello to your teacher.
 If you can’t see your teacher, please log out and log in again.
-Sometime you just need to troubleshoot.
+Sometimes you just need to troubleshoot.

 7. Now it’s time to settle in and practice.
 Mute your audio and hide your video (if you forget, your teacher will do so), take a seat, close down your eyes and relax until the class starts.